Shatha51/Domains-Secrets/README.md

 Watch it with ur self (:
 * Easy to use
 * Small size
-* support linux distro only
+* Support linux distro only
-* if you junior in PT this would help you kiddo
+* If you junior in PT this would help you kiddo